checkmarx-ts/checkmarx-python-sdk/README.md

 configuration file path:

-By default, Checkmarx Python SDK looks for `config.ini` file in a `.Checkmarx` folder in your home directory.
+By default, Checkmarx Python SDK looks for `config.ini` or `config.json` file in a `.Checkmarx` folder in your home directory.
 - For windows, it should be like `C:\\Users\\<UserName>\\.Checkmarx\\config.ini`
 - For linux and MacOS, it should be like `/home/<UserName>/.Checkmarx/config.ini`